Become an Accredited Claims Agent with VA

 Under Title 38 CFR Section 14.629, the Department of Veterans Affairs (DVA) requires periodic renewal of your accreditation authority for the preparation, presentation, and prosecution of claims for veterans through 3 hours of continuing legal education every 2 years.

-For agents and attorneys already accredited with VA, we offer an apporved 3 hour video course to meet your initial first year CLE requirements or any additional three hours on veterans benefits law and procedures required every two years.
+For agents and attorneys already accredited with VA, we offer two approved 3 hour video courses to meet your initial first year CLE requirements or any additional three hours on veterans benefits law and procedures required every two years.

-Call (800) 989-8137 or click here to order our accreditation study materials to prepare for the VA Accredited Claims Agent Exam.
-Our VA accreditation training course includes the following:
+Call (800) 989-8137 or click here to order our accreditation study materials (2015 Edition) to prepare for the VA Accredited Claims Agent Exam.
+Our VA accreditation training course, for individuals including non-practicing attorneys, includes the following:

 - A training manual on veterans benefits for taking the VA accreditation test.